kekonn/Transmission.PushbulletImport/configuration.md

 ### Section "Pushbullet"
 * "Pushbullet API key": String containing the Pushbullet API key created for the app.
-* "Channel tag": String containing the channel tag where PB should listen
+* "Target Device": String containing the device id that PB should target when sending messages

 ## Section "Transmission"
 * "Host": String containing the hostname of the transmission server